renn0xtek9/Arithmos/doc/data-mining-library/source/reference/distance.rst

 intersection divided by the size of the union.
 Jaccard distance is computed by subtracting the similarity from one.

-In Orange, attribute values are interpreted as membership indicator.
+In Arithmos, attribute values are interpreted as membership indicator.
 In row-wise distances, columns are interpreted as sets, and non-zero values in a row (including negative values of numeric features) indicate that the row belongs to the particular sets.
 In column-wise distances, rows are sets